-This report is Council's first PID Act Annual Report and is for the period January to June 2012.
+This report is Council's third PID Act Annual Report and is for the period July 2013 to June 2014.

-Statistical information on Public Interest Disclosures (clause 4(a)-(c) - PID Regulation)
+Statistical information on Public Interest Disclosures (clause 4(2)(a)-(c) - PID Regulation)

-Information, in the detail required by clause 4(a) - (c) of the PID Regulation, is shown on the following Table.
+Information, in the detail required by clause 4(2)(a) - (c) of the PID Regulation, is shown in the following Table.

-Jan 2012 - June 2012
+July 2013 - June 2014

 Number of public officials who made PIDs 0

 Number of PIDs received 0

-Of PIDs received, number primarily about:
+Number of PIDs received relating to:

 Corrupt conduct 0

 Maladministration 0

-Serious and substantial waste 0
+Serious and substantial waste of local government money 0

-Government information contravention 0
+Government information contraventions 0

-Local government pecuniary interest contravention 0
+Local government pecuniary interest contraventions 0

 Number of PIDs finalised 0

-Public Interest Disclosures Policy (clause 4(d) - PID Regulation)
+Public Interest Disclosures Policy (clause 4(2)(d) - PID Regulation)